Tabadamu wins Marist 7s title

 Tabadamu try scorer Masi was later sent off for a dangerous tackle on Nacuqu before Police regrouped and just moments later Volivoli ran through for their second converted try.

-However, Masi struck on the stroke of halftime after spending two minutes in the bin with a try as they trail 12-14.
+However, Masi struck on the struck on the stroke of halftime after spending two minutes in the bin with a try as they trail 12-14.

+#Marist7sTabadamu beats Police White 22-19 to win the Marist 7s title #FBCNews #FijiNews #Fiji #FBCSports #FijiSports

-Fiji 7s squad member Rusiate Nasova had the final say for Police in the final with a try but it was not enough as Tabadamu won 22-19.
+Fiji 7s squad member Rusiate Nasove had the final say for Police with a try but it was not enough as Tabadamu won 22-19.

 Tabadamu won the Marist for four years in a row from 2015 to 2018.